 Car Seat Safety

-If you need help installing your safety seat or would like a technician to check whether you've installed it properly, the federal government has set up child car seat inspection stations across the country.
-Also, many local health departments, public safety groups, hospitals, law enforcement agencies, and fire departments have technicians or fitting stations to assist parents.
-(If you go to one of these locations, be sure to ask for a certified child passenger safety technician to assist you.)
+- To get help or to double-check that you've installed it properly, visit a child car seat inspection station, set up by the federal government across the country.
+You can also get help from many local health departments, public safety groups, hospitals, law enforcement agencies, and fire departments.
+Be sure to ask for a certified child passenger safety technician.

 Infant-Only Seats (Birth to 22-35 Pounds)

-Infant-only seats fit newborns and smaller infants best, so you will have to buy another seat as your baby outgrows it.
+Infant-only seats fit newborns and smaller infants best.
+You'll need to buy another seat when your baby outgrows it.
 Infant-only seats are designed to protect babies from birth until they reach up to 35 pounds (about 16 kilograms), depending on the model.

 Infant-only safety seats are convenient because they're designed to double as carriers, chairs, or rockers when not used in the car.
-Many models detach right from the base, allowing you to leave the base installed in the car.
+Many models detach right from the base, letting you leave the base installed in the car.
+Some can be clicked into strollers to be wheeled around.
+If your baby is in the infant safety seat outside of the car, never put the seat on a high surface like a kitchen counter, a dresser, or changing.

-Try to limit the amount of time your infant spends in the car seat while you're at home or while the baby is at childcare.
+Infant-seats are easy to use, but don't let your baby spend too much time in one at home or at daycare.
 Too much time in a car seat can limit a baby's movement and opportunities for stimulation, which are important for developing sensory and motor skills.

 Forward-Facing-Only Seats (20-80 pounds)